Fact-checked by the Snapmessages editorial team

 Using Security Software

 Running a reputable mobile security scan is the fastest starting point.
 Malwarebytes for Mobile (available for both Android and iOS), Lookout Security, and Kaspersky Mobile Security all maintain updated databases of known stalkerware signatures.
 According to AV-TEST’s mobile security evaluations, top-rated Android security apps detect known stalkerware with accuracy rates above 98% for catalogued variants.
-The limitation is that newly released or custom spyware may not yet be in any database.
+The limitation is that newly released or custom spyware may not yet appear in any database.

 Manual Inspection Methods